Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP

-Figure~\ref{fig:cont_2_2} shows these four pairs of points: $x^i_-$ in the domain are plotted in purple, while $x^i_+$ in the codomain are plotted in green.
+Figure~\ref{fig:cont_2_2} shows these $4$ pairs of points: $x^i_-$ in the domain of $\SM_1$ are plotted in purple, while $x^i_+$ in the codomain are plotted in green.

-Keeping the action of the source torus fixed to $J$, vary the action of the destination torus to a new value $J'$ close to $J$, and recompute the intersection $W^u(T_J) \cap W^s(T_{J'})$, giving rise to four new homoclinic points and four corresponding pairs of points associated by $\SM_1$.
-Continue this procedure until the manifolds $W^u(T_J)$ and $W^s(T_{J'})$ cease to intersect, effectively extending the domain of the scattering map $\SM_1$ from four points to the purple set in Figure~\ref{fig:cont_2_2}, and the codomain to the green set.
+Keeping the action of the source torus fixed to $J$, vary the action of the destination torus to a new value $J'$ close to $J$, and recompute the intersection $W^u(T_J) \cap W^s(T_{J'})$, giving rise to $4$ new homoclinic points and $4$ corresponding pairs of points associated by $\SM_1$.
+Continue this procedure until the manifolds $W^u(T_J)$ and $W^s(T_{J'})$ cease to intersect, effectively extending the domain of the scattering map $\SM_1$ from $4$ points to the purple set in Figure~\ref{fig:cont_2_2}, and the codomain to the green set.

-The continuation procedure is actually performed in two directions: First increase $J'$ from $J$, producing the portion of the green set located above the translucent plane, until the manifolds cease to intersect ($J'\approx 0.00125$ in the Figure).
-Then decrease $J'$ from $J$, producing the portion below the plane, until the manifolds cease to intersect ($J'\approx 0.0008$ in the Figure).
+\MR{The continuation procedure is actually performed in two directions: First increase $J'$ from $J$, producing the portion of the green set located above the translucent plane, until the manifolds cease to intersect ($J'\approx 0.00125$ in the figure).
+Then decrease $J'$ from $J$, producing the portion below the plane, until the manifolds cease to intersect ($J'\approx 0.0008$ in the figure).}

-\begin{remark} Starting with the other four homoclinic points, $x^i$ for $i=5,6,7,8$, and applying the same procedure, gives rise to a different scattering map $\SM_2$.
-See Figure~\ref{fig:cont_2_2_SM1_SM2}. $\SM_1$ and $\SM_2$ are fundamentally different, they are not conjugated by the flow (see \eqref{eq:conjugacy}). \end{remark}
+\begin{remark} Starting with the other $4$ homoclinic points, $x^i$ for $i=5,6,7,8$, and applying the same procedure, gives rise to a different scattering map $\SM_2$.
+See Figure~\ref{fig:cont_2_2_SM1_SM2}. $\SM_1$ and $\SM_2$ are fundamentally different, as they are not conjugated by the flow in the sense of \eqref{eq:conjugacy}. \end{remark}